Subword Modeling

 Each student will collect 50 unique tragedeighs and transcribe them phonemically.
 A guide to phonemic transcription will be provided.
 Because the pronunciation of some of the names will not be obvious (especially to non-native speakers, students are encouraged to consult native speakers or Internet resources in order to obtain accurate transcriptions).

-The data should be submitted via gradescope as a TSV file with two columns: name and transcription before March XYZ at 11:59pm.
-The instructors will collate and deduplicate the data, the provide it to the students.
+The data should be submitted via Canvas as a CSV file with two columns: name and transcription before March 12th at 11:59pm.
+The instructors will collate and deduplicate the data, and provide it to the students.
 Standard train, dev, and test splits will be made and the train and dev sets will be provided to the students.
-The splits will be 70%/17%/17% (train/dev/test).
+The splits will be 70%/15%/15% (train/dev/test).
 The test set will be held out (only the names will be provided) and used for the final evaluation of the models.

 Pase II: Modeling

 Each student will develop either a machine learning model or a rule-based system that will generate phonemic transcriptions of tragedeighs given orthographic representations.
-Each student should submit a text file consiting of a list of transcriptions (one per line) corresponding the the names in the test set.
-Students may submit as many submissions as the like, the only the last submission will be counted.
-The final submission must be made by March XYZ at 11:59pm.
+Each student should submit a text file consisting of a list of transcriptions (one per line) corresponding to the names in the test set.
+Students may submit as many submissions as they like, but only the last submission will be counted.
+The final submission must be made by April 2nd at 11:59pm.

 Constraints